 Where Railway and Fly.io genuinely shine

-Auto-restarts.
-If your OpenClaw container crashes (and it will eventually, especially OOM kills on undersized containers), both platforms automatically restart it.
-On a raw VPS, you need to configure process managers (PM2, systemd) or Docker restart policies yourself.
+- Auto-restarts.
+If your OpenClaw container crashes (and it will eventually — see OOM kills on undersized containers), both platforms restart it automatically.
+On a raw VPS, you configure PM2, systemd, or Docker restart policies yourself.

-Git-based deployments.
-Push to your repo, and the platform redeploys.
-This is genuinely useful when you're iterating on your SOUL.md or adding custom skills.
-No SSH, no manual image pulling.
-Push and deploy.
+- Git-based deployments.
+Push to your repo, the platform redeploys.
+Useful when iterating on your SOUL.md or adding custom skills.

-Scaling flexibility.
-If your agent suddenly needs more resources (a spike in conversations, a complex cron job), both platforms scale up without you reconfiguring the server.
-Railway scales based on usage.
-Fly.io lets you resize machines through the CLI.
+- Scaling flexibility.
+If your agent spikes in load (a busy week, a complex cron job), both platforms scale up without server reconfiguration.
+Railway scales based on usage; Fly.io resizes machines through the CLI.

-These are real advantages over raw VPS hosting.
-The question is whether they're worth the premium over a $12-24/month VPS where you manage Docker yourself, or whether a managed platform that includes all of this by default is a better use of your money.
+The question is whether these are worth the premium over a $12-24/month VPS where you manage Docker yourself, or whether a managed platform that bundles all of this by default is a better use of your money.

 Where Railway and Fly.io fall short for OpenClaw